The MSW curriculum encourages innovative responses to human and social needs.

 Advanced Standing students complete 39 credits, including a field placement of 700 hours (about 24 hours per week).
 The Advanced Standing program may be completed in one calendar year of full-time study (summer, fall, and spring semesters) or in two academic years of full-time study (two fall semesters and two spring semesters).
 Employed students are encouraged to select the two-year plan.

-Applicants to the Advanced Standing Program complete the regular MSW application process, and in addition, they submit a third educational or professional reference letter and their final field evaluation (for BSW graduates) or mid-term field evaluation (for current BSW students).
+Applicants to the Advanced Standing Program complete the regular MSW application process, and in addition, they submit a third educational or professional reference letter and their final field evaluation (for BSW graduates) or first-semester field evaluation (for current BSW students).
 Applications are accepted from September 1 through December 15 for admission in the summer or fall semester of the following year.

 The Cohort Program in Mental Health and Substance Use: Co-Occurring Disorders (COD) is designed to support students who are maintaining their employment while they pursue their MSW in Clinical Practice.
 COD cohort students take classes for three days per month (Friday, Saturday, and Sunday) over three calendar years.
 Most classes are delivered in a hybrid format (on campus and online).
 The COD cohort program emphasizes an adult learning paradigm in which courses are taken sequentially, a supportive learning community is created, and self-discipline and self-directed learning are key skills for success.